cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 editing for all these, EDN is often "interchanged" and therefore merits a specification that facilitates interoperability within this domain as well as reliable translation to and from CBOR.
+EDN is not designed or intended for general-purpose use in protocol elements exchanged between systems engaged in processes outside those listed above.

 ​[^abs3a-]
 {{RFC8949}}, obsoleting {{Section 8 of RFC8949@-cbor}}, and